w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 Pallet-level [feature flags](https://github.com/paritytech/substrate/pull/12367) allow disabling functionalities that are not needed in the runtime.

+### Roles

+Setting up a collection implies different roles with different permissions:

+- Owner:

+  - destroy collection (to destroy the collection, there should be 0 items left)
+  - redeposit
+  - set_team:
+  - set_collection_max_supply
+  - lock_collection - (make non-transferable, fix max supply, lock collection metadata/attributes)
+    -> one time call

+- Admin:
+  - set_attribute/set_metadata (in the CollectionOwner namespace)
+  - set_attributes_pre_signed
+  - lock_item_properties - (lock item metadata/attributes) -> one time call

+Note that an Admin account cannot burn or transfer items it does not own.

+- Freezer:

+  - lock_item_transfer
+  - unlock_item_transfer

+- Issuer
+  - mint
+  - force_mint (with custom item config)
+  - mint_pre_signed
+  - update_mint_settings

+For simple collections, the same account has all the roles by default, but for complex collections each role can be taken by separate accounts with their own responsibilities (e.g. items issuance).
+Key can be simply rotated for those roles.
+The owner's account is used to setup the collection, and its private key is kept in cold storage.

+Those roles can also be set to `none` without the ability to change them back.
+This is useful when a collection is created and all the items are minted without the possibility to mint any more items, or change the metadata, or disable some item's transfer.

 ### Creating a Collection

 You can use the NFTs pallet to create NFT collections.
 In the Polkadot-JS UI, go to Developer >